 S-5 Replication of Known Hurricane Losses

-The model shall estimate incurred losses in an unbiased manner on a sufficient body of past hurricane events from more than one company, including the most current data available to the modeling organization.
+The hurricane model shall estimate incurred hurricane losses in an unbiased manner on a sufficient body of past hurricane events from more than one company, including the most current data available to the modeling organization.
 This standard applies separately to personal residential and, to the extent data are available, to commercial residential.
-Personal residential loss experience may be used to replicate structure-only and contents-only losses.
-The replications shall be produced on an objective body of loss data by county or an appropriate level of geographic detail and shall include loss data from both 2004 and 2005.
+Personal residential hurricane loss experience may be used to replicate structure-only and contents-only hurricane losses.
+The replications shall be produced on an objective body of hurricane loss data by county or an appropriate level of geographic detail and shall include hurricane loss data from both 2004 and 2005.

-Purpose: This standard requires the model to reasonably replicate past known events for hurricane frequency and severity.
-The Meteorological Standards assess the model’s hurricane frequency projections and hurricane tracks.
-This standard applies to severity or the combined effects of windfield, vulnerability functions, and insurance loss limitations.
-To the extent possible, each of the three functions of windfield, vulnerability, and insurance must be separately tested and verified.

-Given a past hurricane event and a book of insured properties at the time of the hurricane, the model is required to be able to provide expected losses.
+Purpose: The hurricane model is to reasonably reproduce known hurricane losses for past events.

 Relevant Forms: G-3, Statistical Standards Expert Certification